KentrilDespair/2ls_Bachelor_Thesis/README.md

 [![Build Status][build_img]][travis]

-# Imprecise Invariant Identification for Abstract Domains
+# Imprecise Variable Identification for Abstract Domains in 2LS framework

 Identification and in source localization of template variables, which have imprecise values inside computed invariant for supported abstract